mrcarlberg/LightObject/README.md

 - Sophisticated query compilation.
 Instead of writing SQL, you can create complex queries by associating an CPPredicate object with a fetch request.
 - Effective integration with the OS X and iOS tool chains.

-# Tutorial
+# Tutorial without any need of Apple Xcode IDE

-Lets do a quick tutorial how you can create a small web application running in the web browser and updating an postgresql database.
+Lets do a quick 5 minutes tutorial how you can create a small web application running in the web browser and updating an postgresql database.
 It contains a table view with two columns (firstname and lastname).
 There will be two buttons to add and remove rows in the table.
 Everything will be stored in a Person table in the sql database.
+This tutorial can be done on any computer with just Node.js and Postgresql.

 You have to install the following things before we begin:
 - [Node](https://nodejs.org) version 4 or later